LillySchramm/Bungeecord-Auto-Multiserver/README.md

 It also features scripts that automate the entire installation process that also allows you to install [LuckPerms](https://www.spigotmc.org/resources/luckperms.28140/) networkwide (requires an MongoDB-URI).
 Besides that it also features Auto-Update so that you never have to worry about keeping your network up to date.
 <br>
-For ease of use it also supports teleport-signs.
-Portals, NPC, GUI and cross-server Inventorysync are yet to come.
+For ease of use it also supports teleport-signs, and an GUI that makes switching server easier than ever.
+Portals, NPC and cross-server Inventorysync are yet to come.

 ## Support